 As exciting as it is to learn a new language, it can be equally challenging.
 You are in a foreign country and no one knows what you want to say, or you don’t know what everyone is saying.
 You may start to feel like an outcast when your classmates speak in their native language.
 Trying to learn a new language is also not an easy task and many students return home without having mastered the native language of the exchange country they went to.

 It will take some time to win over the hearts of the students in your class.
-At home, you may have friends you’ve known since you were 6 and now you need to fit into a new group of friends.
-It is not always the case where everyone is excited about the student from another country and that can be difficult.
-If there are siblings in your host family’s house, you still have to deal with getting to know them.
+At home, you may have friends you’ve known since you were 6 but now, you’d need to fit into a new group of friends.
+It is not always the case where everyone is excited about the student from another country, and that can be difficult.
+If there are siblings in your host family’s house, you will still have to deal with getting to know them.
 It can become very challenging if you end up not fitting in.

-This is a rather huge obstacle because religion is a very personal thing for every individual.
+This is a rather huge obstacle because religion is a very personal thing for everyone.
 If you are going to a foreign country where a certain religion is very strong, you might feel uncomfortable.
-Social standard are different in every country and you might want to stick to what you know while being pressurised to fit in.
+Social standards are different in every country and you might want to stick to what you know while being pressurised to fit in.

-Clearly define the reasons why you want to do an exchange program and be sure to prepare mentally.
+Clearly define the reasons you want to do an exchange program and be sure to prepare mentally.
 Keep all the pros and cons in mind and do your research.
-Perhaps you can chose a country where the culture is not too far-fetched from your own, or challenge yourself to try something a bit more adventurous.
-If you do decide to do this, be sure to enjoy the experience, because it is going to be over before you know it.
+Perhaps you can choose a country where the culture is not too far-fetched from your own, or challenge yourself to try something a bit more adventurous.
+If you then decide to do this, be sure to enjoy the experience, because it will be over before you know it.

 Rebecca Morrison is a content manager and guest post blogger.
 She likes her work as it is her hobby writing.
 Her life credo is “Never give up!”.
 She dreams of becoming an illustrious author and blogger.